Reviews You Can Rely On

 This before and after shows how effective the Miele C1 is on low-pile carpet.

-The Koblenz Centauri did a decent job picking up the mess we created with Cheerios, sand, and rice.
-It cleaned 88.2% of debris, mostly leaving behind sand.
+The Sebo Airbelt picked up 90% of the debris on low pile carpet.
+That said, our floor was mostly clean with a few Cheerios left behind.
+The Koblenz Centauri also offered a decent performance, picking up 88.2% of debris, mostly leaving behind sand.
 Though it did a decent job picking up the rest, rice would lodge itself into the filter holes, which proved to be fairly challenging to remove.

 The Eureka Mighty Mite followed closely behind with 87.6% picked up.
 However, roughly 9% of this never made it in the bag but was located within the inner cavity of the canister.
 While this still picked it up off the floor, it made for a clean-up job later on.